kamilio/topic-interview-questions/README.md

 This is a small app that's meant to extract interesting words and phrases from a body of text.
 However, unfortunately, it's not very good!
 What a shame.

 ## What do you want me to do?
 Try and make some improvements, and then zip the folder up and send it to the member of the Brandwatch recruitment team you are in contact with.
+Please include the `.git` files.
 From here it will be forwarded to our engineers to review.

 ## But *what* should I do exactly?
 But what should I improve, I hear you cry?
 Well, it's up to you.
 Use this as an opportunity to showcase your expertise.
 You might be an NLP expert, concurrency wizard or REST API genius.
 If you're stuck for where to start, then here are some suggestions that could help you get off the ground: